cloudmesh/cloudmesh-flow/README.md

 A node in a visualization has a color.
 The color represents the status of the task associated with the node.
-If the task is pending for execution, its color will be `blue` otherwise the color is `green`.
+If the task is pending for execution, its color will be `blue`, if it is `running` then the color is `orange` and if it is `finished` then its color is `green` and if it is in `error` state, then its color is `red`.
+Otherwise the color is `violet`.
 On the right you can view the graph information including the name of the nodes and the dependencies between nodes.
 The features `progress`, `modified time` and `done` are added to the visualization package but currently these data are not present in the flow database or if present the data-access class does not retrieve them.